 Progressing Without More Space or Noise

-Progressive overload in apartment HIIT works through three mechanisms that do not involve increasing impact:
+Progressive overload in apartment HIIT works through four mechanisms that do not involve increasing impact, and each can be applied independently or in combination as fitness improves over weeks and months:

 Rest reduction.
 Begin with 15 seconds transition time between exercises.
-Over 4–6 weeks, reduce to 10 seconds, then 8 seconds.
+Over 4β6 weeks, reduce to 10 seconds, then 8 seconds.
 Shorter rest increases the work density of each circuit and drives cardiovascular adaptation without adding impact.
+The ACSM (Garber et al., 2011, PMID 21694556) identifies work density, the ratio of active time to total session time, as a primary driver of cardiovascular adaptation from interval training.
+Reducing rest from 15 to 8 seconds across a 5-exercise circuit increases work density by approximately 25% without extending the session.

 Circuit density.
-Add a third round to each circuit in weeks 5–6.
+Add a third round to each circuit in weeks 5β6.
 The WHO (Bull et al., 2020, PMID 33239350) recommendation for 75 minutes of vigorous weekly activity can be met with three 25-minute apartment HIIT sessions per week using this progression path.
+Moving from 4 rounds to 6 increases total work time per session by 50% while the noise profile remains identical because the exercise selection does not change.

 Train in Your Apartment with RazFit

 The RazFit app includes a dedicated low-impact HIIT library built specifically for apartment and shared-floor environments.
 Every exercise in the apartment-friendly category is verified for minimal floor noise: no jumping, no dropping movements, no heavy landing patterns.
-AI trainer Lyssa guides the cardio-dominant circuits; Orion leads the strength-cardio hybrid sessions.
+AI trainer Lyssa guides the cardio-dominant circuits with pacing cues calibrated to the 80-90% HRmax range that produces cardiovascular adaptation without requiring impact; Orion leads the strength-cardio hybrid sessions that emphasize time-under-tension and tempo-based overload.